 Unfortunately Folkestone, for so long seemed intent on destroying it’s rich heritage.
-Fortunately the harbour arm and station are under-going some regeneration, which is to be applauded.
-The station facade icon still remains (February 2015) and what has been restored is lovely, there is a long way to go but at least a start has been made.
+Fortunately the harbour arm and station are under-going regeneration, which is to be applauded.
+The station facade icon still remains (February 2015) and what has been restored is lovely and becoming a cafe culture and excellent facility for promenading.
+Work is on-going and when completed could be the envy of the Kentish resorts.
 Recorded here are some redundant elements of the vintage periods when travellers arrived by train to board the Steam Packets Ships others leaving by Ro Ro ferry.
 The basic Link-Span structure still remains.
 Notice the iconic viaduct in the distance.

-The curved platform and pedestrian bridge are in serious need of some T.L.C.
-However, they show interesting elements of times past.
+The curved platform and pedestrian bridge, the latter has been demolished, show interesting elements of times past.
 Originally there were two Stothert & Pitt dockside cranes on gantries spanning the station to unload the Steam Packet vessels.

-There are plans to run a rail/tram system onto the harbour arm.
-Full details of the proposal can be found on The Remembrance Line website.
+There were plans to run a rail/tram system onto the harbour arm.
+Forl details of the proposal click on the link.
+The Remembrance Line website.

 The Harbour is a marvellous asset to the town and slowly develops, an example is the Rocksalt Restaurant, which occupies the old ships chandlers building in the fish market.

 The outer harbour is still the home of the fishing fleet and an excellent place (or should I say plaice?) to buy fish or even a good old fashioned plate of fish & chips.
 The sunset view is taken from the Rocksalt Restaurant an added bonus to a lovely meal.